 - Tasteful wildlife images adorn Mushara Outpost's main area, which exudes an elegant farmhouse style.
 Each tent has a spacious bathroom whose outdoor shower has a view over the surrounding bush.
 It adds up to a perfect base for a luxury safari in Namibia.

 - The property welcomes children aged 12 and above.

 - Property’s age restrictions

 - Outpost does not accommodate children under the age of 12 years.

 - Mushara Outpost has a peaceful and mature feel to it.
 Even families with older children would probably feel more relaxed at Mushara Lodge, or the family-friendly Mushara Bush Camp.

-- As the pool in unfenced children aged 12 and above would need constant supervision.
+- As the pool is unfenced, children would need constant supervision.